 “After you, Miss Steele.”
 He stands up straight, holding his hand out for me to go first.
 I make my way down the corridor, my knees shaky, my stomach full of butterflies, and my heart in my mouth thumping a dramatic, uneven beat.
 I am going to have coffee with Christian Grey … and I hate coffee.

 You seem to hate most things, Ana.
 Do you hate fun, too?
-And yes, those paragraphs are formatted just like that in the book.
+And yes, the dialogue is formatted just like that in the book.

 Whatever, moving on.
 We get all the thrilling details of them heading down in the elevator and walking down the street to the coffee shop.
 Ana goes into raptures at the thought of Christian holding her hand, because she’s also a hand-holding virgin: